ppy/osu-wiki/wiki/Announcement_messages/en.md

 - Markdown syntax support[^note-images] for text formatting
 - Delivery to multiple users at once
 - Ability to bypass the `block private messages from people not on your friends list` setting
-- Normal users cannot reply to announcement messages
+- Only users that can send announcement messages are able to reply to them

 ## Eligibility